Legally reviewed by:

 Discovery

 Discoveries in court cases can be a lengthy and expensive process.
 Discovery may also require witnesses to testify in a deposition, and they must be paid to do so.
 There are typically a few depositions in personal injury cases.
+Expert witness fees are separate and must be paid regardless of the case outcome.

 Documents

-Advantages to Contingency Fees
+Advantages of Contingency Fees

 What Happens If I Switch Attorneys During the Case?